A FARM IN

 The Schneider Horses

-The “Schneiders” horses, a unique Arab mix breed was developed in the 1950s and 1960s by Harry’s father and became well-known in the endurance riding circles beyond Namibia’s borders.
-Not only did those horses win several local endurance races in the 1970s and 1980s but also competed internationally.
-However, during the severe drought of 1996 many breeding mares had to be sold and the breed struggled to recover for years after.
+The “Schneider” horses, a unique Arab mix breed, were developed in the 1950s and 1960s by Harry’s father and gained renown in endurance riding circles beyond Namibia’s borders.
+These horses not only won several local endurance races in the 1970s and 1980s but also competed internationally.
+However, during the severe drought of 1996, many breeding mares had to be sold, and the breed struggled to recover for years afterward.

 The “Schneiders” horses, a unique Arab mix breed was developed in the 1950s and 1960s by Harry’s father and became well-known in the endurance riding circles beyond Namibia’s borders.